horakdave/Raytracing/README.md

 # Raytracing
-A step up fron raycasting that I also made earlier
+A step up from raycasting that I also made earlier